Skip to Main Content

 What to Expect On Surgery Day

-Most veterinarians ask that you arrive an hour or two before your scheduled c-section surgery.
-The following are common procedures preceding a c-section:
+Most veterinarians ask that you arrive an hour or two before your dog's scheduled C-section surgery.
+The following are common procedures preceding a C-section:

 • Vaginal examination to check for signs of active labor